-The Unison Festival began in Edmonton in 1998, after the then artistic director of Edmonton Vocal Minority, David Garber, suggested a weekend choral festival to bring together Canadian LGBTQ choruses, who may not otherwise be able to attend the week-long GALA festivals that take place in the United States.
-Quickly gaining the support of the Edmonton LGBTQ community (the city’s Pride Day was even moved in order to coincide with the festival), the inaugural Canadian GALA Choruses Festival ’98 proved to be a resounding success, bringing together 15 choruses from all across Canada, eager to return for another festival.
+The Unison Festival began in Edmonton in 1998.
+David Garber, then artistic director of Edmonton Vocal Minority, suggested a weekend choral festival to bring together Canadian LGBTQ2 choruses, who were not all able to attend the week-long GALA Choruses festivals that take place in the United States.
+The inaugural Canadian GALA Choruses Festival proved to be a resounding success, bringing together 15 choruses from across Canada, all eager to return for another festival.

-As with the Olympics and GALA Chorus festivals, the decision was made to hold the Unison Festival every four years, with the 2002 festival being held in Toronto.
-The four-day festival was hosted by four local choruses: Forte The Toronto Men’s Chorus, IRIS The Toronto Women’s Chorus, Rainbow Voices of Toronto and Singing Out!
+As with the Olympics and GALA Choruses festivals, the decision was made to hold the Unison Festival every four years and Toronto was chosen for the 2002 festival.
+The four-day festival was hosted by four local choruses: Forte The Toronto Men’s Chorus, IRIS The Toronto Women’s Chorus, Rainbow Voices of Toronto, and Singing Out!
 Lesbian and Gay Chorus of Toronto.
-With 18 choruses attending, the 2002 Toronto festival helped to establish Unison as a new tradition for Canadian GALA choruses.
+With 18 choruses attending, the 2002 Toronto festival helped to establish Unison as a new tradition for Canadian LGBTQ2 choruses.

-Hot on the heels of Vancouver, Unison found its next home in Winnipeg for 2010, with an attendance of 514 delegates.
-Hosted by Winnipeg’s own Rainbow Harmony Project, with all performances and concert blocks held at the acoustically wonderful Knox United Church, 15 choirs enjoyed the hospitality of Winnipeg’s LGBTQ community over four days full of beautiful song, engaging workshops and memorable social events.
-It was also during the 2010 festival that the decision was made to create a formal national Unison organization, in order to develop and maintain formal guidelines regarding the hosting of futures Unison events.
+Unison found its next home in Winnipeg for 2010.
+Hosted by Winnipeg’s Rainbow Harmony Project, all performances were held at the acoustically wonderful Knox United Church.
+Over 500 delegates from 15 choirs enjoyed the hospitality of Winnipeg’s LGBTQ2 community over four days full of beautiful song, engaging workshops, and memorable social events.
+During the 2010 festival, the decision was made to create a formal national Unison organization.

 Stories of the 2014 festival to come…